mbeikoff/Coral-Deployment-System/README.md

 - If the app doesn't start, ensure Python 3 is installed and you're in the correct directory.
 - For ultrasonic sensor issues, ensure your hardware is connected and Jetson.GPIO is installed.
 - If the dashboard freezes, ensure only one ultrasonic thread is running and the app is started with `eventlet` monkey patching.
+- For Docker issues, ensure you are using Docker version 27.5.1 and containerd 1.7.24 as described above.

 ## Jetson GPIO Pin Setup